-NEDWORC Association is an organisation for professionals working in Development Cooperation, International Cooperation and Relief & Rehabilitation.
-The Association offers its members a forum for exchange of information and practical experiences to raise their level of expertise and keep abreast of the latest developments in the field.
-The Association also offers information exchange services for finding jobs.
+NEDWORC Association is an organisation of professionals in the field of International Cooperation (Sustainable Development, Relief & Rehabilitation).
+The Association offers its members a forum for the exchange of information and practical experiences to raise their level of expertise and keep abreast of the latest developments in the field.
+The Association also offers information-services related to work and contract issues.

-Membership of the NEDWORC Association implies endorsement of the Code of Conduct, meaning members are committed to be both professional and impartial when carrying out assignments, with respect to:
+Membership of the NEDWORC Association implies endorsement of the following Code of Conduct, meaning members are committed to respect their fellow members, and be both professional and impartial when carrying out assignments with respect to:

-- the contracting party of the associate (referred to as ‘client’);
+- the contracting party of the NEDWORC-member (referred to as his/her ‘client’);

-In carrying out any assignment, the associates shall:
+In carrying out any assignment, the members shall:

 - aspire to the utmost professionalism;